candidelabs/super-dapps/dapps/retropool/README.md

 The tool’s frontend communicates JSON-RPC method for sending multiple function calls from the user’s wallet.
 The tool offers a one-click experience for multi-step interactions of bundled calls that approve USDC, deposit to the pool and delegate the tickets to RetroPGF.eth.
 The standard for communication used is EIP-5792.
 The following function calls are communicated:

-- `approve` X USDC erc-20 contract
+- `approve` X amount USDC ERC-20 contract

-- `deposit` X USDC token to StakePrizePool contract
+- `deposit` X amount USDC token to `StakePrizePool` contract

-- `approve` X TICK erc-20 contract
+- `approve` X amount TICK ERC-20 contract

-- `stake` with delegator address and X Tickets in TWABDelegator contract
+- `stake` with delegator address and X amount of TICK in `TWABDelegator` contract

-- `createDelegation` with delegator address, slot and delegatee and lock duration in TWABDelegator contract
+- `createDelegation` with delegator address, slot number, delegatee address and lock duration in `TWABDelegator` contract

-- `fundDelegation` with the delegator address, slot, and amount of tickets in TWABDelegator contract
+- `fundDelegation` with the delegator address, slot number, and amount of tickets in `TWABDelegator` contract

 ## Wallet compatibility